YOURLS/awesome/README.md

 - [Public "Prefix n' Shorten"](https://yourls.org/docs/development/examples/public-prefix) ☑️ - Redirect `http://sho.rt/http://someurl.com/` to a public interface instead of the admin area.
 - [YOURLS Pseudonymize](https://github.com/ubicoo/yourls-pseudonymize) - This plugin "pseudonymizes" the IP addresses so that it is in line with the German privacy laws (the last 2 segments/bytes of a visitor's IP address are removed).
 - [PUNS](https://github.com/joshp23/YOURLS-PUNS) - A Plugin Update Notification System: provides a report-generating page and an API with optional email notifications.
+- [Purge All Logs](https://github.com/SophiaAtkinson/yourls-purge-all-logs) - A Plugin that allows you to purges all YOURLS logs

 [⬆️ Go to section](#plugins)